 **Note: I think I’ve said this multiple times on the blog already, but if you invest in anything for your kitchen, please let it be a couple of these heavy duty baking sheets.
 They’re awesome for baking, roasting, and just cooking in general.
 I love them because they’re sturdy and they don’t warp during baking.
-I find them here on amazon for cheap, but you can also find them in almost any restaurant supply store!**
+I find them here on amazon, but you can also find them in almost any restaurant supply store!**

 Bake the crust in a preheated 350 degree oven until lightly golden brown around the edges, about 10 to 12 minutes.
 Remove and let cool completely.
 The filling is basically chocolate pudding.
 So to make it, in a large saucepan, whisk together the sugar, cocoa powder, salt, cornstarch and milk until well combined.
 Set over medium-heat and cook, stirring often, until the mixture begins to bubbly and becomes thick, about 3 to 5 minutes.